 Your power to influence is impacted by your ability to affect another’s actions, decisions, or thinking.
 Regardless of your role in the organization, or level of work experience, influence plays a key factor in your performance and success.
-Additionally, your ability to influences others in the organization has a strong impact on the organization’s effectiveness and reputation.
+Additionally, your ability to influence others in the organization has a strong impact on the organization’s effectiveness and reputation.
 You have it in yourself to be influential.

 An essential component of building influence is your ability to forge meaningful partnerships with others in the organization.
 These partnerships will help you gain support for your initiatives and better collaborate across departments.